mars-planet/mars_city/servers/voicelib/doc/voicelib-sw-reqs.rst

 as directed at the rover.

-An easy fix for this to start with is a prefix-keyword (think Star Trek's "Computer, ..." - prefixing every command with the name of the rover);
-depending on how annoying this is, a separate classifier can be trained later to classify incoming utterances.
+An easy fix for this to start with is a prefix-keyword (think Star Trek's "Computer, ..." - prefixing every command with the name of the rover being addressed); depending on how annoying this is, a separate classifier can be trained later to classify incoming utterances.

 False reject rate (ignoring rover-directed speech)
 --------------------------------------------------